Mortgage Basics

 Below are the main areas of coverage contained in the Homeowner Policy:

-• Forgery — someone forges your signature on a registered document, which enables them to sell or mortgage your property.
+• Forgery—someone forges your signature on a registered document, enabling them to sell or mortgage your property.

-• Lack of building permits — if a previous owner completed work to your property without the required building permits, such as an addition or improvement, you could be forced by your municipality to remove or remedy the structure.
+• Lack of building permits—If a previous owner completed work on your property without the required building permits, such as an addition or improvement, your municipality could force you to remove or remedy the structure.

-• Duty to defend — The insurer will pay for the legal fees and costs associated with protecting and restoring your title as a result of a covered title risk.
+• Duty to defend—The insurer will pay for the legal fees and costs associated with protecting and restoring your title due to a covered title risk.

 Home Insurance Binder Fee

-All homes other than condominiums are required to have Fire Insurance to protect you and the lender in the event your home burns down.
-Your lawyer or notary will need to obtain a proof of Fire Insurance, called a binder, from the insurer prior to the Closing Date.
+All homes other than condominiums must have Fire Insurance to protect you and the lender if your home burns down.
+Your lawyer or notary must obtain proof of Fire Insurance, called a binder, from the insurer before the Closing Date.
 You can have your insurance agent forward the fire insurance binder to the law office, or the law office can request it from the insurance company on your behalf.

 For a detailed description of all of the costs of home buying.
 Click on the "learn more" button.